ironbar/hungry_geese/reports/04_Modeling.md

 data sequentially.
 If I do everything in parallel except from saving the data to file that will likely improve playing speed.

+Speedup was very small.

+#### Short term and long term memory

+I have modified the training script to allow combining short term and long term memory.
+This way each epoch the model receives the last matches it has played and also the whole history.

 ### Results

 With Tiberio agent I'm back at gold medal, at least for some time.